great-expectations/great_expectations/docs/getting_started.rst

    Follow these instructions to :ref:`getting_started__initialize_a_data_context`.

-   Alternatively, if you really want to learn the components of Great Expectations from the ground up without a DataContext, check out `A magic-free introduction to Great Expectations.`_
+   Alternatively, if you really want to learn the components of Great Expectations without a DataContext, check out `A magic-free introduction to Great Expectations.`_

 .. raw:: html